Kernix13/beginner-git-commands/README.md

 git remote -v
 ```

 Then use `git status` and `git checkout main` if not on main.
-Then:
+Next:

 1. Update your local copy of the freeCodeCamp upstream repository,
 1. Hard reset your main branch with the freeCodeCamp main,